 The new requirement for developers in England to show that projects have a ‘net gain’ for biodiversity will encourage more tree planting

 Trees for Cities looks after its new street trees for three years after they are handed over to the landowner – usually the local authority.
-Elliot says most trees aged between three and 20 years do not require a lot of work.
-“Then when they’re bigger you start to need to do pruning or pollarding or take them down if they’re starting to die off.”
+Elliott says most trees aged between three and 20 years do not require a lot of work.
+“Then when they’re bigger you start to need to do pruning or pollarding or take them down if they’re starting to die off,” he says.

 Progressive developers are even involving the public in the installation and long-term care of their trees.
 Elliott of Trees for Cities, which relies on a mostly voluntary workforce to create its urban woodlands, community orchards, leafy parks and street greenery, says local communities that plant trees “will take more ownership and care for them”.

-It’s also important because trees can be an emotive subject.
-Ugly protests erupted in Sheffield in 2016 when contractor Amey started felling street trees as part of a 25-year private finance initiative contract with the city council.
+It is also important because trees can be an emotive subject.
+Protests erupted in Sheffield in 2016 when contractor Amey started felling street trees as part of a 25-year private finance initiative contract with the city council.

 For Elliott, a good tree-planting project is one that maximises its benefits, so he welcomes the fact that the Urban Tree Challenge Fund prioritises social factors as well as environmental ones.